araobp/blender-3d/README.md

 (Work in progress)

+As a vetran ICT engineer, I want to be able to create 3D CG animations to explain ICT technologies.

-A collection of 3D models and 3D animations made with Blender by me.
+This repo is a collection of 3D models and 3D animations made with Blender by me.

 Static web site of this project: https://araobp.github.io/blender-3d/